-Key witness in Sophie Toscan du Plantier murder inquiry dies
+The death has taken place of Rosie Shelley, a witness in the Sophie Toscan du Plantier murder investigation.

 The 49-year-old, who died at Cork University Hospital on Monday, testified at Ian Bailey’s libel action against seven newspaper publishers in December 2003 that she believed he was confessing to killing the French woman when he broke down when speaking about the murder to her and her husband, Richie Shelley.